jyesawtellrickson/beautiful-jekyll/_drafts/books.md

 ## The importance of being selfish
+Atlas Shrugged, The Fountainhead,

+## Never give up, ever
-Atlas Shrugged, The Fountainhead, The Count of Monto Cristo (Dumas, Musketeers)
+The Count of Monto Cristo (Dumas, Musketeers)

 ## It's OK to be smart
 Physics Feynmann